Airlock as a Service Knowledge Base

 Risk

-• SSO Signing key: sensitive-values/sensitive-values/infrastructure/keys/sso-signing-public-key.pem
+• SSO signing key: sensitive-values/sensitive-values/infrastructure/keys/sso-signing-public-key.pem

-• SSO Encryption key: sensitive-values/sensitive-values/infrastructure/keys/sso-encryption-key
+• SSO encryption key: sensitive-values/sensitive-values/infrastructure/keys/sso-encryption-key

-In summary, use the settings from the configuration template for the module shown below and do not add any custom values or files.
+In summary, use the settings from the configuration template for the module shown below, and do not add any custom values or files.

-Support SSO & SLO from Airlock Console
+Supporting SSO and SLO from the Airlock Console

 Configuration Requirements

-• Adminapp > Advanced Settings > Session Idle Timeout: 1h (or lower)
+• Adminapp >> Advanced Settings >> Session Idle Timeout: 1h (or lower)

-• Adminapp > Advanced Settings > Session Lifetime: 10h (or lower)
+• Adminapp >> Advanced Settings >> Session Lifetime: 10h (or lower)

-Adjust CORS-Settings
+Adjusting CORS-Settings

-Create the following CORS Settingsand set config variable as MEDUSA_CONFIGURATION_CORS_ALLOWED_HOSTS
+1. Create the following CORS Settings:

 <plugin class="com.airlock.iam.common.application.configuration.CorsSettings" uuid="########-####-####-####-############">